-- 10.1 If at any stage of Athlete Evaluation the FEI or a Classification Panel is unable to allocate a Grade to an Athlete, the Head of Classification or the relevant Chief Classifier may designate that Athlete as Classification Not Completed (CNC). - 10.2 The designation Classification Not Completed (CNC) is not a Grade and is not subject to the provisions in these Classification Rules concerning Protests.
-The designation Classification Not Completed (CNC) will however be recorded for the purpose of the FEI Classification Master List. - 10.3 An Athlete who is designated as Classification Not Completed (CNC) may not compete in the sport of Para-Equestrian.
+10.1 If at any stage of Athlete Evaluation the FEI or a Classification Panel is unable to allocate a Grade to an Athlete, the Head of Classification or the relevant Chief Classifier may designate that Athlete as Classification Not Completed (CNC).

+10.2 The designation Classification Not Completed (CNC) is not a Grade and is not subject to the provisions in these Classification Rules concerning Protests.
+The designation Classification Not Completed (CNC) will however be recorded for the purpose of the FEI Classification Master List.

+10.3 An Athlete who is designated as Classification Not Completed (CNC) may not compete in the sport of Para Equestrian until a Classification evaluation has been completed and the Athlete has been allocated a Grade and/or Status.